Insocz/SlimeCrypt-Game/README.md

 # SlimeCrypt

+## Problem
+    Im geting huge error if it try to compile the code and the update i was working on to optimaze the code no even the old code can by compiled and i dont know why it could be update of my os or some of the liberies i used or something else.

+    So i dont think i will contionue on this "game" as i was doing for some time already meaby i get sometime back to it and fix it or not.

 ## The game
     Its not yet done game that should be open world/dungeon explore type of game.
     You as the player play as a slime in darknes you are lucky beacuse you can see